-All companies that employee people now have a responsibility to provide pensions to its employees but it’s just one of the many things a self-employed person will have to provide for themselves.
+All companies that employee people now have a responsibility to provide pensions to their employees, but it’s just one of the many things a self-employed person will have to take care of themselves.

-So if you are self-employed, you risk being left behind in the key areas of retirement saving and other long-term benefits - unless you take a few simple steps.
+So if you are self-employed, you risk being left behind when it comes to retirement saving as well as other long-term benefits - unless you take a few simple steps.

-As a general rule, to work out how much you should be paying into a pension every year, divide your age when you start the pension by two and save this percentage of your gross income into it every year.
-So 36-year olds should be saving about 18 per cent; 40 year-olds, 20 per cent, and so on.
+As a general rule, to work out how much you should be paying into a pension every year, divide your age when you started the pension by two then save this percentage of your gross income into it each year.
+So, for example, 36-year olds should be saving about 18 per cent; 40-year-olds, 20 per cent, and so on.

 Self-employed workers can personally invest (from a private bank account), up to 100 per cent of salary into a pension (there’s an annual maximum of £40,000) and receive income tax relief at 20 per cent for basic rate taxpayers and 40 per cent for higher rate taxpayers.